Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Alachua County Jail is a medium-security detention center located at 3333 NE 39th Ave Gainesville, FL which is operated locally by the Alachua County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Alachua Co Jail is a detention center located at 3333 NE 39th Ave Gainesville, FL which is operated locally by the Alachua County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Alachua County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Gainesville Police Department who do not have their own long-term lock-up.
+Alachua County accepts inmates from surrounding towns, Gainesville Police Department, and the US Marshal's Service.

 Adult Education Program - GED - Through a collaborated effort with the Alachua County School Board, this program enables inmates to improve their reading, mathematics, and language skills.
 All new students are tested using the TABE (Test of Adult Basic Education).
 GED preparation is provided for students who test at or above the ninth grade level.
 If the inmate becomes proficient while in custody, the inmate is allowed to take the GED test while incarcerated.